Context Matters: Repository-Aware Security Analysis of the Agent Skill Ecosystem: RQ3: Repository-Aware Analysis

-\paragraph{\textbf{Suspicious Repositories.}} We identify a small subset of repositories where the skill is aligned with the codebase but the repository itself appears suspicious and is not categorized as a security tool.
-In total 15 cases fall into this category.
-This corresponds to 0.52\% of the 2,887 skill-repository combinations with API/codebase evaluation.
-While the metadata score differs only slightly (mean 41.1 vs.\ 42.9), these repositories show substantially lower codebase scores (51.5 vs.\ 65.2).
-Consequently, their repository-context score is also lower (48.4 vs.\ 58.5), indicating that the combined scoring effectively reacts to suspicious environments and separates them from the rest of the ecosystem.
+After repository aware analysis, only 15 skill and repository combinations remain suspicious.
+These cases correspond to repositories where the skill aligns with the codebase, but the repository itself appears suspicious and is not categorized as a security tool.
+This represents 0.52\% of the 2,887 evaluated combinations.
+These repositories have similar metadata scores to the full set, 41.1 versus 42.9, but lower codebase scores, 51.5 versus 65.2.
+This shows that repository context substantially reduces the suspicious set while still separating suspicious environments from benign scanner alerts.

-\paragraph{\textbf{Cross-Repository Scores.}} To understand whether repository context influences the evaluation of individual skills, we analyze skills that appear in multiple repositories.
-In total, 354 skills are observed across more than one repository.
-Across these skills, the median cross-repository variance of the codebase score is 42.0, corresponding to a median standard deviation of 6.48 and a median score range of 15.0 points.
-This indicates moderate context sensitivity, where the same skill can receive noticeably different scores depending on the surrounding repository.
-The distribution also exhibits a substantial tail of highly variable skills: the 90th percentile range reaches 33.75 score points.
-This suggests that repository context can significantly influence the interpretation of a skill's behavior.

-\paragraph{\textbf{Score Validation.}} Currently, no publicly available dataset exists that labels repositories as malicious with respect to agent skills.
-Instead, we follow an inverse validation approach: we evaluate whether repositories containing scanner-flagged skills appear benign when inspected manually and whether our repository-aware scoring reflects these observations.
-To obtain qualitative validation, we randomly sample 20 repositories from the flagged set and provide them to two independent researchers for manual assessment.
-Reviewers were asked to determine whether the repository appeared benign or suspicious based on its documentation, code structure, and functionality.
-Both reviewers classified all 18 reviewed repositories as benign, the two remaining were not available anymore.
-This indicates that the repositories themselves do not exhibit obvious malicious intent.

-Reviewers also assessed repository maturity.
-In this case, judgments were more heterogeneous: Reviewer~1 classified 5/18 repositories with medium maturity, and 1/18 as high, while Reviewer~2 classified maturity as medium for 14/18 and 3/18 high.
-The two reviewers agreed on maturity in 5 of the 18 comparable cases.
-In \Cref{fig:maturity_validation}, we compare manual scores, computed as the average score of both reviewers, with the scores produced by our analysis.
-Overall, the figure reveals a positive correlation, as higher maturity scores assigned by the metadata score coincide with higher scores from human reviewers.
-Overall, the manual review supports our repository-aware scoring approach: repositories containing scanner-flagged skills generally appear benign, even under manual expert review, while manual maturity assessments match the automatically calculated metadata score.